-With enrollment and state appropriations stabilized, the District continued an active budget management philosophy.
+Even with a reduction in enrollment due to the COVID-19 pandemic, the District was able to continue an active budget management philosophy.
 Active and responsive budgeting ensured the District was able to finish the year with a positive financial gain.

-The District maintains a five year budget model based on projected revenues.
-However, because the method for funding higher education across the nation is changing, the District has sought to create more adaptable budget models and accounting tools which focus on the primary instructional mission of the College.
+With the method for funding higher education across the nation changing, the District has sought to create more adaptable budget models and accounting tools which focus on the primary instructional mission of the College.
 Management tracks the financial health of the College through financial ratios that relate to accreditation standards and also serve as a metric for assessing major initiatives from an accounting and finance perspective.

-Strategically budgeting expenses based on the operational areas of the District has enabled the District to better distribute funding to the mission-sensitive areas of the College.
-Additionally, presenting major financial decisions in a way that is not simply reactive, but instead illustrates the effect on the entire balance sheet across several years and not solely a given fiscal year budget in addition to connecting the data to established benchmarks has enhanced the planning process for the District's finances.
+Strategically budgeting expenses based on the operational areas of the District has enabled the District to better distribute funding to the mission-sensitive areas of the College identified in the 2020 - 2026 Strategic Plan.
+Additionally, major financial decisions are presented in a proactive way that illustrates the long-term effect on the entire balance sheet.
+When possible, projections of major financial decisions are compared to established benchmarks to enhance the planning process for the District's finances.

-The District also maintains a five year Facilities Renovation Master Plan.
-The plan allows for the cyclical improvement of College facilities in line with budget considerations.
-This plan, in addition to academic and enrollment specific plans, are all outlined and required by the District's Governing Board approved Strategic Plan.
-The Plan represents collective decision making and planning by administration, staff, students, and community members.
-It seeks to strengthen the school as a learning-centered institution and provide resources, both human and financial, to this end.
+In addition to the five-year Facilities Renovation Master Plan maintained by the College's Director of Facilities Management, in FY 2022 we will be partnering with a third party for a comprehensive facilities analysis and long-term master plan development.
+The current plan allows for the cyclical improvement of College facilities in line with budget considerations.
+This plan, in addition to academic and enrollment specific plans, are all outlined in the District's Governing Board approved 2020 - 2026 Strategic Plan.
+The Strategic Plan represents collective decision making and planning by administration, staff, students, and community members.
+It seeks to strengthen the college as a learning-centered institution and provide resources, both human and financial, to this end.